Over 50 Thinking About Life Insurance? Here’s Your Real Options

 Depending on your current health status, you could find that a monthly premium around the £30 per month ballpoint would return much higher than £15,000, much, much higher.

 For some reason, one of the questions consumers ask about life insurance is how much it costs for £100,000 cover?
 Our research showed that Brits highly overestimated the costs of life insurance, thinking that a £100,000 policy would cost £51 per month.
-The average cost is actually £10.31, so what consumers think that a £51 monthly premium would buy on life insurance would actually buy you five times more, for example someone who is a non-smoker, and in good health could get as high as a £500,000 policy, for that premium.
+The average cost is actually £10.31, so what consumers think that a £51 monthly premium would buy on life insurance would actually buy you five times more, for example, someone who is a non-smoker, and in good health could get as high as a £500,000 policy, for that premium.

 Guaranteed over 50s plans are really suited to those who need the guaranteed element.
-The only way to know for sure that you do actually need that guarantee is to first find out if you’d be able to pass the medical requirements for a whole of life, or term life insurance.
+The only way to know for sure that you do actually need that guarantee is to first find out if you’d be able to pass the medical requirements for a whole of life or term life insurance.
 It costs nothing to find out, but it will cost in the long run if you don’t do some research.

-Or let us do the fact finding for you.
+Or let us do the fact-finding for you.

-… We’ll compare the whole of market, doing all the essential research required to provide you the full facts that you need to make an informed financial decision based on your own personal circumstances.
+… We’ll compare the whole of the market, doing all the essential research required to provide you with the full facts that you need to make an informed financial decision based on your own personal circumstances.
 No restrictions, no obligation, and no up-front fees to pay.

 Moreover, impartial advice is always provided and your questions welcomed.
 If you’re considering any life insurance products, our expert advisors are on hand to provide their expert advice to you and there’s no charge to you for that either.